 Unless you have the proper tools and experience, it’s better to:

-At Titus Restoration, we’re equipped to respond 24/7 to these exact scenarios, with trained crews who know how to safely handle wind, hail, and water-related damage across Bruce Township and surrounding areas.
+At Titus Contracting, we’re equipped to respond 24/7 to these exact scenarios, with trained crews who know how to safely handle wind, hail, and water-related damage across Bruce Township and surrounding areas.

 Start your inspection by walking the perimeter of your home.
 Use binoculars if needed to examine the roof safely from the ground.
 Key red flags to watch for include: